Lenox Hall: Social training

 Realizing the importance of definite training of the social instincts and the necessity of affording maturing womanhood an opportunity to exercise the natural tendencies of her social being, Thomas endorsed various forms of entertainment by which the young girl may learn the grace and charm which characterizes "gentle womanhood," and which gave every opportunity for enjoyment, instruction and means of acquiring ease and grace of manner in conversation.
 She believed that social training was essential in the development of poise, and in the cultivation of the faculty of being interested in things—the best things.
 It was the means whereby the facts of scholarships were translated into terms of life and the individual developed into an active, efficient social unit.
 Just as growth was secured by cultivation so was development made sure by expression.

 Social training was the means for the expression of education; it was the opportunity for "applied culture," and was as essential a factor in the development of an effective personality as was the storing up of facts which in themselves made but a "dead scholarship."
 Thomas also advocated the study of languages as being a decided advantage to every woman.

 It was the custom of the principal of Lenox Hall to entertain, at intervals, house guests of distinction and recognized culture, giving the pupils the opportunity of coming into close personal touch with men and women whose wealth of experience and achievement was an inspiration.
 Many of the principal educators of Eastern colleges, as well as authors of note, enjoyed this courtesy—among them James Monroe Taylor, 4th president of Vassar College; Ruth McEnery Stuart; Bertha Kunz-Baker; Florence Howe Hall, daughter of Julia Ward Howe; Belva Ann Lockwood; Samantha A. Huntley; Alfred D'Orsay Tennyson Dickens.

 Student life

-Lenox Hall accommodated thirty-seven students and offered all the advantages of a country home to its pupils while enjoying the many opportunities for culture of a school in a large city.
+Lenox Hall accommodated thirty-seven students and provided the benefits of a country home to its pupils, while also having the opportunities for culture available to a school in a large city.

 The aim of Thomas was to establish a relation of friendship between teacher and pupil, as well as to develop ideals which will be of lasting influence in building up a cultured and refined womanhood.
 In large institutions general classifications and uniform demands are imperative, but in the small private school it was possible for each pupil to have such individual attention that her instruction was adapted to her especial needs, and her mental and physical growth stimulated and encouraged by a healthful and normal process.